DoughnutDude/minesweeperClone/README.md

 ### Description

-Just a minesweeper clone in raylib made for educational purposes.
+Just a minesweeper clone in raylib made primarily for educational purposes.
 May expand with additional fatures as seen in the "Work In Progress" roadmap below.

 ### Features + WIP Roadmap